Brett-Tanner/Journal/2023/Aug_23.md

     - [] Split the User#show pages out into different pages for different roles
   - [] Have a way to stop sending emails when the event stops
   - [] Look into using our SES account/domain for the school emails to escape their 5000 email limit

+- Future Plans

+  - [] See if the occasional memory problems are actually something more like [this](https://www.engineyard.com/blog/thats-not-a-memory-leak-its-bloat/)
+    - [] Setting up counter_cache for some stuff like registrations on TimeSlots might help with the memory usage
+    - [] Also loading all the TimeSlots and Options from the start when calculating Invoice costs
+    - [] Install and use Bullet gem
+    - [] Also maybe Rack::Bug, or a newer version of something similar since it was last updated in 2015
+    - [] Turnout gem to put it in maintenance mode?
+    - [] Look at moving to view components rather than partials for (apparently) better performance and easier testing
+    - [] Bump Ruby version and others as far as possible
+    - [] Forms
+      - [] Add useful error messages to all forms
+      - [] Add JS validation as well
+    - [] Come up with a better logging system than just dumping them unsorted to S3 (apparently sending them to STDOUT sends them to Cloudwatch?)

 ### Work Project - Setsumeikai